laravel/docs/validation.md

 The field under validation must not match the given regular expression.

+Internally, this rule uses the PHP `preg_match` function.
+The pattern specified should obey the same formatting required by `preg_match` and thus also include valid delimiters.
+For example: `'email' => 'regex:/^.+@.+$/i'`.

 **Note:** When using the `regex` / `not_regex` patterns, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.

-**Note:** Internally, this rule makes use of the PHP preg_match function.
-The pattern specified should obey the same formatting as for preg_match and thus also include valid delimiters.
-For example: `'email' => 'regex:/^.+@.+$/i'`.

 <a name="rule-nullable"></a>
 #### nullable